Monday Morning News – November 3

 Weather:

-- Today – A few showers ending late this morning then mainly cloudy with 30% chance of showers.
-Wind west 30 km/h gusting to 50.
+- Today – Mainly sunny.
+Wind becoming west 20 km/h gusting to 40 this morning.
 High 8.
+UV index 2 or low.

+- Tonight – Increasing cloudiness.
+Periods of rain or snow beginning after midnight.
+Wind west 20 km/h.
+Low 1.

+- Wednesdy – Periods of rain or snow ending in the morning then mainly cloudy with 40% chance of rain showers or flurries.
+Wind becoming northwest 20 km/h gusting to 40 in the morning.
+High plus 5.
 UV index 1 or low.

-- Tonight – Partly cloudy.
-Wind northwest 30 km/h gusting to 50.
-Low zero.

-- Tuesday – A mix of sun and cloud.
-Wind west 20 km/h gusting to 40.
-High 7.
-UV index 2 or low.

-- Tuesday Night – Cloudy periods with 30% chance of showers.
-Low 2.
+- Wednesday Night – Cloudy periods with 30% chance of flurries.
+Low -4.

 News Tidbits: